EconForge/dolo.py/doc/source/tutorial.rst

 Solving the RBC model
 ---------------------

 Here we present an example where we solve the classic Real Business Cycle (RBC) model, trace its impulse response functions, and run a stochastic simulation.
-But unlike most packages for solving Dynamic Stochastic General Equilibrium (DSGE) models, the solution will be based on a global method, i.e., a method that remains accurate also far from the deterministic steady state.
+But unlike most packages for solving Dynamic Stochastic General Equilibrium (DSGE) models the solution will be based on a global method, i.e., a method that remains accurate also far from the deterministic steady state.
 For the RBC model this does not make much of a difference because local methods happen to hold up rather well.
 But for other models it can make a sizable difference.

 .. seealso:: This example is also available as an IPython `notebook <http://nbviewer.ipython.org/github/EconForge/dolo/blob/master/examples/notebooks/rbc_model.ipynb>`_ that you can run interactively.